 The model 400 could be used both indoors and out.
 The faster shutter speed of the model 300 made it impractical for indoor use.
 However, for fast action, the model 300 shutter speed of 1/1000 second was preferable.

 The model 300 was designed for outdoor use with high-speed Polaroid type 57 film.
-Type 57 film now rated at ISO 3,000 previously carried an ASA rating of 3,200.
+Type 57 film had an ASA rating of 3,200.

 The model 400 was designed for indoor use, but could be used outdoors as well.
 Polaroid type 57 film was to be used when shooting indoors.
-When shooting outdoors, Graph-Check recommended using type 52 film (ISO rating 400) in bright sunlight with the aperture control set to Dull.
+When shooting outdoors, Graph-Check recommended using type 52 film which was rated at 400 ASA, in bright sunlight with the aperture control set to Dull.

 It would be possible to shoot sheet film in standard film holders with either model if instant processing is not needed.
 However, Graph-Check did not promote this approach.
 ISO 400 4 x 5 inch sheet film is available, and would be just right for the model 400 outdoors.
 This film can be push-processed as high as ISO 3200 for use in either model.

 The Graph-Check carrying case was included with the purchase of the camera.
 The case has storage compartments for packages of Polaroid film and containers of print coater.